-Introduce that it can be helpful to think of our mental health as being experienced on a continuum.
-We can move up and down and it changes over time, which for some of us can be weekly or even daily.
+It can be helpful to think of our mental health as being experienced on a continuum, we can move up and down and it changes over time, which for some of us can be weekly or even daily.
 Having a mental health problem does not mean someone cannot have good mental health, and equally an individual without a mental health problem can experience poor mental health and distress.
 We all experience things differently.